The LogViewPlus file browser allows you to quickly and easily browse your local file system as well as remote filesystems via SFTP or FTP.

 Please see the history node documentation for more information.

 The File List contains a list of all the files in the current directory.
-Note that in the example above, the History List is shown.
-The history list shows recently accessed files.
+In the example above, the History List is shown.
+This list shows recently accessed files.

 The Open Settings configuration at the bottom of the screen is used to configure how LogViewPlus should open the target log file or directory.
 The Open Settings configuration will be discussed in detail later in this documentation.